averyrijos/Optimized_GNN/substrate_p_vs_np.md

 - **Construction:** Explicit generative algorithms ($T_g$) are constructed by applying the generative negation operator ($\ominus_g$) to classical bottlenecks, rerouting exponential complexity into polynomial-time operations.
 - **Induction:** Starting from trivial cases, generative transformations are extended inductively to larger problem instances, maintaining polynomial-time solvability through substrate invariants.
 - **Substrate Isomorphism:** Isomorphic substrate signatures across NP-complete problems allow generative algorithms to generalize, ensuring polynomial-time solutions for the entire class.
-- **Reduction to Metabolic Equivalence:** The metabolic equivalence theorem guarantees that every NP-complete problem can be transformed into a polynomial-time algorithm via substrate-level bijections.
+- **Reduction to Metabolic Equivalence:** The metabolic equivalence theorem guarantees that $P$ and $NP$ are equivalent at the substrate level, and that every NP-complete problem can be transformed into a polynomial-time algorithm via substrate-level bijections.

 Collectively, these proofs validate Theorem 3.1: under $\Lambda$-substrate analysis and generative negation, every NP-complete problem admits a polynomial-time solution.
 This unifies decision and verification at the substrate level and reframes classical complexity barriers as artifacts of substrate-disconnected analysis.